adrian154/blog/public/blogposts/cosmic-ray/blogpost.md

 I left my camera snapping away overnight, and woke up to 348 images.
 Let's open them up and take a look!

 Upon first inspection, the images look totally black, which is hardly surprising.
-You took a picture with the lens cap on.
+It's a picture taken with the lens cap on.
 What did you expect?

 If we crank up the exposure a lot, some patterns start to appear: